- Senior Community Service Employment Program Map by County

 - Senior Community Service Employment Program Operations Manual

 - Related Links

 The Senior Community Service Employment Program (SCSEP) is a U.S. Department of Labor funded job training program for persons 55 years of age and older who wish to enter the workforce and need extra training and job placement assistance.
 The purpose of the program is two-fold; to provide job skill training for the participants and to provide needed support to community host agencies, which consist of not-for-profit 501(c)(3)’s or governmental agencies.
 Host agencies benefit by having someone who is subsidized by the SCSEP program helping them fill positions they could not afford to pay for on their own.
 Program participants are provided and average of 20 hours per week of paid training.

 To be eligible, potential participants must be: age 55 or over; unemployed at the time of the application; and cannot have income that exceeds 125% of the current federal poverty level (about $15,075.00 for a single person in 2017).
-Income that is excluded for purposes of the SCSEP program includes: Social Security Disability Income; Social Security Income; unemployment benefits; SNAP (food stamp) benefits; housing benefits and certain payments to veterans.
+Income that is excluded for purposes of the SCSEP program includes: Social Security Disability Income; 25% of Social Security Income; unemployment benefits; SNAP (food stamp) benefits; housing benefits and certain payments to veterans.
 Some benefits are also excluded from being considered income for the purposes of eligibility.

 Priority enrollment in the program is given to veterans and qualified spouses, and then to persons: over age 65; with low literacy or limited English proficiency; with a disability; residing in rural areas; who are homeless or at risk of homelessness; have low employment prospects; individuals who had been incarcerated in the past five years; or have failed to find employment after using services through the American Job Center System.